-- If distillation is required, CRS custom designed vacuum distillation and thin-film distillation systems can effectively recover PEG and DEG.
+- If distillation is required, CRS custom designed vacuum distillation and thin-film distillation services can effectively recover PEG and DEG.
 Our efficient design minimizes heat contact, helping maintain the properties of the recovered PEG and DEG.

 - PEG and DEG dehydration is similar to distillation.
 CRS has designed and operated dehydrators that effectively remove water from PEG and DEG.
 These systems are capable of water removal efficiencies greater than 99%.

 Many industrial processes use a solvent to clean the finished metal piece, to remove fine metal debris or to assist with the surface finishing process.
 As this solvent is used, it can become contaminated by degreasing, water or tramp oils.
 If the solvent is not reprocessed in some form it must be disposed of as a hazardous waste.

 CRS has specialized technologies that can reprocess spent solvents, returning the solvent back to its original specifications.
 This reduces both the volume of fresh solvent that is needed and the costs associated with disposal.